UbhiTS/ha-config-ataraxis/appdaemon/apps/ad-alexatalkingclock/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-## New in v2.0.0: Multiple Speakers, Whisper, Pitch, Volume, Rate and Bell Controls
+## New in v2.0.0:
-#### Sonos: Set bell:false and remove the voice effects section (kudos to @5and0)
+### Sonos Support: Set bell:false and remove the voice effects section (kudos to @5and0)
-#### Google Home: same as above (can someone please confirm?)
+### Multiple Speakers, Whisper, Pitch, Volume, Rate and Bell Controls

 NOTE: :boom:**Please update your apps.yaml with the new configuration structure**:boom:

-Amazon Alexa (or other smart speakers) will keep on reminding you of the time from morning till night and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
+Amazon Alexa, Google Home, Sonos (or other smart speakers) will keep on reminding you of the time from morning till night and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
 Sweet!

 Please ⭐ this repo if you like my work and also check out my other repos like
 - [Home Assistant 'STEROIDS' Configuration](https://github.com/UbhiTS/ha-config-ataraxis)